Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README.md

 ### Strategy

-- The site stratigy was to build a product that was free of clutter, leaving customers with an easy to access and easy to understand ecommerce platform for buying coffee and coffee related accessories.
+- The site strategy was to build a product that was free of clutter, leaving customers with an easy to access and easy to understand ecommerce platform for buying coffee and coffee related accessories.

 ### Scope